House Will Not Vote On Health Care Bill [Breaking]

 The passage of the health care bill was expected to be difficult as two ideologically opposed groups of House Republicans expressed reservations about the health care provisions in the American Health Care Act.
 According to the New York Times, the conservative House Freedom Caucus wanted the new law to cut federal health insurance mandates, while more moderate northeastern Republicans felt that the law was cutting too many benefits and not covering enough people.
 It was impossible to get enough votes for the health care bill because acquiescing to one group of House Republican dissenters meant further alienating the other group.

 The New York Times reports that the American Health Care Act would have saved billions of dollars in the federal budget, but it could have caused 24 million Americans to lose their health care over a decade, as it replaces the Affordable Care Act’s mandate with a system of tax credits that can go towards the cost of health insurance.
+There were also concerns about the loss of important health benefits.
+Democratic Representative Jim McGovern of Massachusetts explains

+“This back-room deal will kill the requirement for insurance companies to offer essential health benefits such as emergency services, maternity care, mental health care, substance addiction treatment, pediatric services, prescription drugs and many other basic essential services.”

+The fate of American health care remains uncertain, as it is unclear whether Republicans will truly abandon their seven-year quest to repeal the Affordable Care Act.
+The New York Times reports that President Trump, in an effort to pressure House Republicans, indicted that today’s vote would be their only chance to repeal the law.
+Meanwhile, Democrats have indicated that they would be willing to work with Republicans to improve and build upon the Affordable Care Act.

 Pundits on both sides of the aisle wondered if bringing the bill to a vote before guaranteeing that there would be enough votes to pass it was a good strategy.
-At the last minute, President Trump asked House Speaker Paul D. Ryan to pull the bill from the floor, according to the Los Angeles Times.
-It seems that the president was relying on party loyalty to win the day.
-However, individual principles seem to have been the prevailing theme.
+It seems that the president was relying upon party loyalty to win the day.
+However, individual principles about health care and government spending seem to have been the prevailing theme.